General

 Who has access to SafeScript NSW?

-Eligible prescribers (medical practitioners, nurse practitioners and dentists) and pharmacists registered with Ahpra will be able to access SafeScript NSW, after they have registered for the system.
+Eligible prescribers (medical practitioners, nurse practitioners and dentists) and pharmacists registered with Ahpra are able to access SafeScript NSW, after they have registered for the system.

 When was SafeScript NSW rolled out?